Parsh/BlockchainX/README.md

 ![](./images/PeerInstances.png)

-If everything went well to this point, then you have a small (2 instance) P2P-network operating successfully.
+If everything went well to this point, then you have a small (2 instances) P2P-network operating successfully.
 In order to expand the network, you can use the following commnand-template to sprout new P2P-servers:

 ```
 HTTP_PORT=<specify_http_port> P2P_PORT=<specify_p2p_port> PEERS=<specify_peers_seperated_by_commas> npm start